synaptics-astra/doc/linux/index.rst

 The following Reference Kits and platforms are covered by this guide:

--  Astra Machina (Foundation) SL1620

--  Astra Machina (Foundation) SL1640

--  Astra Machina (Foundation) SL1680
+-  Astra Machina (Foundation) SL2619

 References
 ----------